-The iPhone 11 is shaping up to be a great phone on many fronts.
-The new dual camera system with its wide-angle lens opens up new photography opportunities, the A13 processor looks super fast, and Apple promises an hour longer battery life than the iPhone XR.
+The iPhone 11 is a great phone on many fronts.
+The new dual camera system with its wide-angle lens opens up new photography opportunities, the A13 processor is super fast, and Apple promises an hour longer battery life than the iPhone XR.

 Within the iPhone 11’s box, you’ll find a 5-watt charger.
 This is the same wattage as the charger that came with the original iPhone back in 2007.
 While I’m sure Apple’s improved other aspects of the charger, the fact that the output hasn’t changed in 12 years of iPhones is lame.